 As the children of members got older, they faced new challenges in college dining halls.
 This prompted a new focus on improving the college experience for college students with celiac disease on campuses across the country.
-Gluten Free Friends became an official resource for the National Celiac Association in 2019, enabling the group to make an even greater impact.
+Sheryl became an official resource person for the National Celiac Association in 2019, enabling the group to make an even greater impact.

 The GFF plan to improve dining options for college students with celiac disease and food allergies:

 Educate colleges on the legal rights of students with food-related disabilities and the marketing advantage of meeting this challenge well